 Contract: workers that may be employed to complete all bridges within the contract package.

 Replacement or Re-use bridge: is actual number of workers who may be employed on a particular bridge site.

-Machinery that may be used on the site is shown in Annex 6 and includes a range of heavy machinery and light machinery.
+42. Machinery that may be used on the site is shown in Annex 6 and includes a range of heavy machinery and light machinery.
 The major item that will have environmental consequences will be the pile driver that will create both noise and vibration impacts during pile driving and the vibratory roller that will be used for settling the road abutments.
 A fuel truck will be required for refuelling equipment and vehicles.

-Materials that may be brought to site that will have environmental implications include: fuel, concrete, asphalt and paint thinners.
+43. Materials that may be brought to site that will have environmental implications include: fuel, concrete, asphalt and paint thinners.
 A list of materials is provided in Annex 7.

-The sub-project will have several benefits including:
+44. The sub-project will have several benefits including:

-- (i) Improved traffic flow from having a two lane bridge rather than one lane. - (ii) More reliable all weather access. - (iii) Release of a Bailey bridge for re-erection in a rural situation. - (iv) Employment of possibly 50 unskilled workers from local communities during bridge construction.
+- (i) Improved traffic flow from having a two lane bridge rather than one lane. - (ii) More reliable all weather access where open crossings will be replaced by bridges. - (iii) Release of a Bailey bridge for re-erection in a rural situation. - (iv) Employment of possibly 50 unskilled workers from local communities during bridge construction.